-The first ever summer-only minor at UC Berkeley is designed to give students hands-on training in improving and modernizing their skills across a wide range of media platforms.
-Classes are offered on a range of topics that include narrative writing, web skills, social media, photography and video, and audio reporting and production.
+The Journalism Minor at UC Berkeley gives students hands-on training to modernize their skills across a wide range of media platforms.
+Classes are offered on a range of topics that include narrative writing, web skills, social media, photography, video, and audio reporting.

-No matter your major or intended profession, literacy today requires the ability to communicate not just with text but also with pictures, video, and sound.
-Although millennials are often described as “digital natives” and are accustomed to ubiquitous flows of online information, many do not know how to shape that information into compelling, well-reported narratives.
-Instruction will focus on teaching students to use the latest digital tools to engage with audiences in their work, and to think critically and responsibly about information.
+No matter your major or intended profession, literacy today requires the ability to communicate with text, pictures, video, and sound.
+In these courses, you will learn how to shape information into compelling, well-reported narratives.
+Instruction will focus on teaching students to use the latest digital tools to engage with audiences in their work and to think critically and responsibly about information.

-The minor is open to all Berkeley students.
-For visitors—including students from abroad, from UC campuses elsewhere, or from other universities—a certificate option is available.
-Courses are also open to students who are not seeking the minor or a certificate, and just want to learn a new skill or gain a better understanding of journalistic media forms.
+The minor degree is open to all Berkeley students.
+For visitors—including students from abroad, other UC campuses, or from other universities—a certificate option is available.
+Courses are also open to students who are neither seeking the minor or a certificate, and just want to learn a new skill or gain a better understanding of journalistic media forms.

-The undergraduate minor is housed in the UC Berkeley Graduate School of Journalism, which is widely regarded as one of the top professional journalism academies in the United States.
+The Journalism Minor is housed in the UC Berkeley Graduate School of Journalism, which is widely regarded as one of the top professional journalism programs in the United States.
 Its teaching faculty is composed of distinguished current and former professional journalists who bring real-world expertise to the classroom.
-The master’s program was launched in 1951 and established as a professional school at UC Berkeley in 1968.
+The Master of Journalism program was launched in 1951 and established as a professional school at UC Berkeley in 1968.

 Declaring the Minor

-Students with a strong interest in an area of study outside their major often decide to complete a minor program.
+Students with a strong interest in an area of study outside their major often decide to complete a minor.
 These programs have set requirements and are noted officially on the transcript in the memoranda section, but are not noted on diplomas.

-- The minor degree consists of a minimum of 15 units (five 3-unit courses).
+- The minor degree requires 15 units (five 3-unit courses).

 - All courses taken to fulfill the minor requirements must be taken for graded credit.